Updated 23-Jun-2026

 Codeberg / Forgejo

 While Codeberg and Forgejo are two different things, the Codeberg organization controls the Forgejo name and domain assets.
 Forgejo is a hard fork of Gitea, after Gitea transferred its name and domains to a private individual, and is different in a few ways.
-While Gitea still offers web services, not all of it is open source, and therefore like Gitlab it can be considered open core.
+While Gitea still offers web services, not all of it is open source, and therefore like Gitlab it is open core.

 Codeberg is a SAAS for free and open source project git hosting (using Foregjo, of course).